Sketching & Painting in Puglia

 Most of our socialising at Altamura is over a relaxed meal, opportunity to talk about your day with your fellow guests and sample some local wines and dishes.
 See the town came alive in the evening with all the local families walking out, treating their children to ice creams and just sitting over a coffee.

 We will begin exploring the cobblestone streets of medieval Altamura with our sketchbooks.
 Highlights include the Romanesque Cathedral with its rose window and Gothic portal and a plethora of artisan bakeries producing traditional regional bread.
-We spend the afternoon in the Alta Murgia National Park, an area of limestone karst scenery offering a wealth of gorges, caves and sinkholes to sketch and paint.
-Murray will guide you through tips and techniques for scene selection, composition and a practical look at simplifying perspective.
+We spend the afternoon sketching and painting the wealth of subject matter in and around Altamura.
+Murray will guide you through tips and techniques for scene selection, composition and a practical look at simplifying perspective

 Today we head to Alberobello, a UNESCO World Heritage Site, famed for its round ‘Trulli’ houses built with dry stone walls and conical roofs, an enchanting subject for sketching and painting.
 Today Murray will pay particular attention to offering tricks and techniques for describing texture and form.